sigp/lighthouse/book/src/slasher.md

 directory.

 ### Database Backend
-[comment]: <> (lmdb is an option in Cargo.toml, but lighthouse bn --help only shows mdbx and disabled.)
+[comment]: <> (lmdb is an option, but lighthouse bn --help shows possible values are mdbx and disabled only, no lmdb.
+I found that this can be updated in beacon_node/src/cli.rs https://github.com/sigp/lighthouse/blob/693886b94176faa4cb450f024696cb69cda2fe58/beacon_node/src/cli.rs#LL762C1-L768C37 but I have no idea how.
+I didn't see "lmdb" or "disable" there)

 * Flag: `--slasher-backend NAME`
 * Argument: one of `mdbx`, `lmdb` or `disabled`
 * Default: `mdbx`